Behordeun/Python-Tweet-Streamer/README.md

 ## About

-This project is focused on streaming live tweets that contains specified keywords into a **MYSQL** database for easy access among professionals who have been granted access to the database.
+This project is focused on streaming live tweets that contains specified keywords, and storing them into a specified **MYSQL** database for easy access among professionals who have been granted access to the database.
+The app will as well clean the tweet texts, and obtain the respective sentiment scores & labels before storing the streamed tweets into the specified database

 ## Running the Streaming Job